itsleaheye/Scrystone/README.md

 - **Card Collection Tracker** – Upload your card collection and automatically match it to your deck needs

-- **Filtering and sorting** - Search for cards by type, colour, and sort by price, type or card names
+- **Filtering and sorting** - Search for cards and decks by formats, types, colours, and sort by price, type or card names

 - **Deck Exporting** - Export your deck list to see what cards you're missing or to share with friends

 - **Scryfall API Integration** – Fetch real-time card details like art, price, and rarities

-- **Local Storage** – All data is stored in-browser; no sign-up or accounts necessary
+- **Firebase Integration** – All data is stored securely with Firebase

-  - _Firebase prototype in the `/firebase` branch_

 - **Responsive UI** – A clean, fast, and mobile-friendly design, aided by Tailwind